ddev/ddev.com/src/content/blog/drupal7-drupal9-migration-ddev-acquia-migrate-accelerate.md

 ```
 *(Refresh your browser, and ~~Configure your files directory~~ should now be checked off with a strikethrough.)*

-5. **Create matching files directory.** My specific instance required modifying my files directory to a non-default directory, your’s may not have this requirement.
+5. **Create matching files directory.** My specific instance required modifying the files path to a non-default directory, you may not have this requirement.
 *(Refresh your browser, and ~~Create matching files directory~~ should now be checked off with a strikethrough.)*

 6. **Choose which data to import from your source site.** Click the link to begin your migration journey following the specific AM:A recommendations for your site!